trautw/SCD-Quickstart/docs/index.md

 * No high heels.
 No Sneekers.
 I started with gymnastics shoes.

 ## Preparation
-* Be prepared to meet peaple and have fun.
+* Be prepared to meet people and have fun.

 # Improving
 ## Do's and dont's